bulletphysics/bullet3/README.md

 ## Usage

-The main demo executable will be located in the bin folder.
+The demo executables will be located in the bin folder.
+The Bullet 2 demo starts with App_AllBullet2Demos*
-The demo starts with App_Bullet3_OpenCL_Demos_*
+The Bullet 3 demo starts with App_Bullet3_OpenCL_Demos_*

 You can just run it though a terminal/command prompt, or by clicking it.